numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

 *runtime*
-  We define *runtime*, or *run-length* [HOO1998]_ as the *number of evaluations* conducted on a given problem, also referred to as number of *function* evaluations.
+  We define *runtime*, or *run-length* [HOO1998]_ as the *number of evaluations*, also referred to as *function* evaluations, conducted on a given problem until a quality indicator target value is reached.
-  Our central performance measure is the runtime until a given target :math:`f`- or indicator-value is hit.
+  Runtime is our central performance measure.

+..
+Niko: **a** indicator or **the** indicator, depending on whether we consider the target as being part of the problem.
+Only then the notion to *solve a problem* would make sense.

 On Performance Measures
 =======================